Redditor008/PROJECT.SOMNARAK-WIKI/RULE-TO-FOLLOW.md

 ## 6. Preserve the Somnarak publication standards

-The following requirements remain binding:

-- Release version remains **1.8.31** unless the owner explicitly changes it.
+- Release version remains **1.8.31** unless the owner changes it.
-- Preserve the verified **197 public HTML files** unless the owner approves a route change.
+- Preserve **197 public HTML files** unless the owner approves a route change.
-- Every public page must contain at least **200 meaningful editorial words**; 200 is a floor, not a target or maximum.
+- Every public page must have at least **200 meaningful editorial words** (a floor, not a target).
 - No page may be plain, generic, filler-driven, or a title/color-swapped template.
-- Read `REFERENCE_SOMNARAK_WIKI/PROJECT_MOON_WIKI_NESTED_PLACEMENT_RESEARCH.md` before changing page placement or information architecture.
+- Read `REFERENCE_SOMNARAK_WIKI/PROJECT_MOON_WIKI_NESTED_PLACEMENT_RESEARCH.md` before changing placement or information architecture.
-- SVG design must derive from the page’s written content as well as its title.
+- SVG design must derive from page content and title; icons/banners/backgrounds/profiles/silhouettes/diagrams/maps allowed.
-- SVGs may be icons, banners, backgrounds, profiles, silhouettes, diagrams, maps, or other page-specific forms.
-- Profiles do not require faces, but every visual must remain personally identifiable to its subject.
+- Profiles do not require faces, but every visual must be identifiable to its subject.
-- Recoloring the same SVG composition does not count as personalization.
+- Recoloring the same SVG does not count as personalization.
-- The canonical top bar must match on every public page.
-- The homepage-derived left sidebar must match on every public page.
-- The expanded canonical bottom bar must match on every public page.
+- Canonical top bar, homepage-derived left sidebar, and expanded bottom bar must match on every public page.
-- Shared chrome does not count as a page’s personalized visual treatment.
+- Shared chrome does not count as a page's personalized visual treatment.

-Read the full standards in:
+Standards live in:
 - `REFERENCE_SOMNARAK_WIKI/CONTENT_AND_VISUAL_STANDARDS.md`
 - `REFERENCE_SOMNARAK_WIKI/OPERATING_RULES.md`
 - `REFERENCE_SOMNARAK_WIKI/MASTER_HANDOFF_PROTOCOL.md`